BitByte-TPC/first-bit/README.md

 For this repository,
 - If the contribution made by you is good and you pass all tests, `github-actions` will automatically merge your changes to the main repository.
 - Otherwise, it will show you a :x: sign against your commit.
-On clicking on that and then on `Details`, you may find the error which occured while testing your changes and then fix that by making the new commit in your branch and pushing your changes again.
+On clicking on that and then on `Details`, you may find the error which occurred while testing your changes and then fix that by making the new commit in your branch and pushing your changes again.
 You don't need to open a Pull Request again, it will automatically append your changes in the existing Pull Request as from one branch, only one Pull Request can be opened.

 ---